 Steel Brake Lines

-In terms of availability, steel brake lines are the most common ones you’ll find in the market.
+In terms of availability, the steel brake line is one of the most common ones you’ll find in the market.
 This type of brake line is made up of galvanized steel for superior durability—not to mention that it’s also relatively cheaper compared to other types.
 One of its downsides, however, is that steel can rust and once it does, its life span will diminish sooner than expected.

 Steel brake lines can develop rusting if due to moisture that can accumulate at the top of the master cylinder.
 The longer your contaminated brake fluid sits without topping it off or replacing, the more it will become saturated with water.
 This will eventually lead to braking failures or mushy brake pedals.

 If you find regular steel brake lines difficult to work around with, then soft-steel brake lines might be the one you’re looking for.
 It’s relatively easier to bend as it requires less force.
 Most soft-steel tubings are made of low-carbon steel to make the structure softer and more manageable to bend.
 Some soft-steel lines are coated with protective materials like special formulas of plastic to reinforce its structure.

 The disadvantage of soft-steel lines compared to the regular steel ones is that it’s can easily bend or dent at the brunt of an impact.
 However, the outer coating does not chip or flake unlike galvanized steel, which is something some buyers favor.
 Soft-steel brake lines are commonly found as the standard equipment of modern vehicles.

 Sitting in above steel and soft-steel in terms of balanced traits is stainless steel.
 This type of brake line is unmatched when it comes to its resistance to rust.
 It is also relatively easy to bend, which makes it better than a soft-steel or steel line.
 It is also the most appealing of all, especially if it’s polished.
 When polished, it gives the impression of chrome, which is why show car owners favor them over steel and soft-steel.